ashstrahle/Kasm-Ubuntu-CodeSpace/docs/README.md

 ![](/docs/kasm-ubuntu-dev-setup.png)

-- Be sure to configure **Persistent Profile Path** so that user details are saved.sa
+- Be sure to configure **Persistent Profile Path** so that user details are saved.

 Enjoy!